Your Super High Quality Scores May Be Holding Your Team Back

 Our people aren’t improving.
 And the service experience for Customers isn’t improving either.

+Of course, lowering scores created its own challenge — people don’t like seeing their numbers drop.
 When the old 93.887 became the new 72% that meant some change leadership work with the Agents mattered.

 Because that’s a big transition on how people feel about the work they do.